-Pattaya was once a sleepy fishing village until the early 1960s when the first American servicemen arrived to take a rest from the Vietnam War.
-Pattaya has quickly grown into a popular beach resort and now attracts over 7 million visitors a year.
-Fishermen’s huts along the beach were soon replaced by small hotels and retail stores.
-Pattaya now has hundreds of hotels including The Hilton and Intercontinental Group which have established themselves here.
-Several shopping malls have opened up including Asia’s largest beachfront mall, The Central Festival as well as The Terminal 21 mall which opened in November 2018.
+Up until the 1960s, Pattaya was only a fishing village, but as the United States joined the Vietnam war it became an ideal retreat for many of the U.S troops that were stationed at the nearby U-Tapao airbase.
+Since then, Pattaya has rapidly grown into a very popular tourist destination and now attracts millions of visitors from all over the world. initially, small guest houses cropped up on the beachfront and then the bigger hotels began to appear.
+Today, Pattaya has hundreds of hotels including larger chains such as The Hilton and Intercontinental Group which have established themselves here.
+Several shopping malls have also opened up including Asia’s largest beachfront mall, The Central Festival and The Terminal 21 shopping mall which opened in November 2018.

-The Pattaya islands include the nearby Islands of Koh Larn (coral island), Koh Sak and Koh Krok located 10 kilometers off shore.
-Koh Larn, is the largest and very busy with hundreds of tourists visiting daily by ferry and the speed boats that leave straight off Pattaya beach every morning.
-Although Koh Larn can become crowded, there are some nicer beaches to be found around the island with some quieter areas if you like to go exploring.
+The Pattaya islands, including nearby Koh Larn (coral island), Koh Sak and Koh Krok are located about 10 kilometers offshore.
+Koh Larn is the largest and busiest with hundreds of tourists visiting daily by ferry or the speed boats that depart from Pattaya beach every morning.
+Although Koh Larn can become very crowded, there are some nice beaches to be found around the island with some quieter areas if you like to go exploring.

 The far islands are some 20 Kilometers away from Pattaya and are controlled by the Thai Navy.
-The general public are not actually allowed to venture on to the Pattaya far island beaches so you may well be asked to leave if a navy patrol boat is in the area.
+The general public are not allowed to venture on to the far island beaches, so you may well be asked to leave if a navy patrol boat is in the area.

-For scuba diving, the Pattaya far islands has a little more choice with Koh Phai, Koh Rin and Koh Manwichai, The water clarity usually improves as you journey further south and away from the mainland.
+For scuba diving, the uninhabited Pattaya far islands of Koh Phai, Koh Rin, and Koh Manwichai are more appealing than the inner islands.
+The water clarity usually improves as you journey further south and away from the mainland.
 As the beaches are out of bounds here, you will only see a handful of tourist boats at the Pattaya far islands making your day trip more peaceful than the nearby Koh Larn island.
-Great for groups or families looking for a relaxing boat trip or a snorkeling/scuba diving excursion.
+It can be nice for groups or families looking for a relaxing boat trip or a snorkeling/scuba diving excursion.